Software Testing for Extended Reality Applications: A Systematic Mapping Study: Discussion

 \subsubsection{Test Oracle Automation}

-In \S\ref{sec:results:test_activity}, we identified \textit{test automation}, \textit{test input generation}, and \textit{test generation} as the most frequent research activities for XR apps.
-Among these, \textit{test generation}, which involves generating both test inputs and oracles, is the least explored.
-However, non-crashing functional bugs often require manual validation and focus primarily on crash bugs due to the lack of automated oracles~\citep{suFullyAutomatedFunctional2021}.
-Automating oracles is crucial for overcoming this bottleneck and advancing test automation~\citep{barr2015OracleProblemSoftwarea}.
+In \S\ref{sec:results:test_activity}, we identified \textit{test automation}, \textit{test input generation}, and \textit{test generation} as the most frequent test activities for XR apps.
+Among these, \textit{test generation}-- which involves generating both test inputs and oracles--remains the least explored.
+Non-crashing functional bugs often require manual validation, with current approaches focusing primarily on crash bugs due to the lack of automated oracles~\citep{suFullyAutomatedFunctional2021}.
+Automating oracles is crucial for overcoming this bottleneck and advancing automated testing~\citep{barr2015OracleProblemSoftwarea}.

 While some research has addressed the oracle problem for XR apps, the specific oracles needed to validate functionality remain unclear and vary by system~\citep{pastorricos2022ScriptlessTestingExtended-PS24}.
-For example, detecting collision and object misplacement in XR apps may require distinct oracles, each demanding tailored automation techniques.
+For example, detecting collision and object misplacement may require distinct oracles, each demanding tailored techniques.
 Addressing this gap necessitates a deeper understanding of the problem and the development of novel solutions.